hrashk/kafka-orders/README.md

 ```bash
 ./mvnw clean package
 ```
-will compile the app, run the integration tests and produce jar files in the target sub-folders.
+will compile two sub-modules with order services, run their integration tests and produce jar files in the target sub-folders.

 ## Running from jar files
 You will need a running kafka instance that you can spin up with docker-compose.